Variable Speed Limits In Ohio Can Prevent Car Crash Deaths

 It’s not rocket science; speed kills.
 Many drivers exceed the speed limit without being aware of it.
-Others are simply in too much of a hurry to care about the consequences.
+Others are simply in too much of a hurry to care about the consequences and cause car accidents.
 At best, you may have seen them pulled over and cited by police.
 At worst, you may have seen or experienced a devastating crash.

 According to the Insurance Institute for Highway Safety (IIHS), speeding was a factor in more than 9,700 (26%) traffic fatalities across the United States – most of which occurred at speeds greater than 55 mph.

 A Proposed Ohio Bill Could Help Prevent Serious And Fatal Crashes

 While speed-related crashes can happen on any roadway, congested metropolitan interstates are susceptible to serious accidents and pileups.

 In order to enhance driver safety, the Ohio Department of Transportation (ODOT) is examining some portions of Ohio’s major roadways.
 Consequently, they’ll use crash data, weather patterns, and traffic congestion to determine if variable speed limits across the state could prevent crashes from occurring.